ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

 #### Footer

 The footer and the todo items will be encapsulated in their own components.
-As with the the `TodoApp` component we need to create new files: `todoFooter.jsx`, `todoItem.jsx`.
+As with the the `TodoApp` component we need to create new files: `todoFooter.jsx` and `todoItem.jsx`.
-The outline looks like this:
+The outline of them should look like this:

     :::js
     /**